Day 25 – National Preparedness Month Challenge – Emergency Sanitation

 GOOD: Using the guidelines listed above, gather your emergency sanitation kit supplies together and make a plan to purchase what you are missing.
 Maybe you have the bucket and deodorizer but need to purchase a screw-on toilet seat.

 BETTER: Complete your emergency sanitation kit or purchase one – either way, BE READY.
 Look up one of the resources below and print it for your emergency preparedness library.

 BEST: Watch a YouTube video (or two) about emergency sanitation kits and download the publication from Johns Hopkins University listed below.

 Resources for Emergency Sanitation

-Johns Hopkins University Water Sanitation & Hygiene in Emergencies – an in depth look at sanitation issues and proper waste burial.
+Johns Hopkins University Water Sanitation & Hygiene in Emergencies – an in-depth look at sanitation issues and proper waste disposal.